rchbld/pythonbird/README.md

 ## Safety and Concurrency

 When Thunderbird is active, it locks database and mail storage files to prevent edits.
-To protect your files, pythunderbird performs read-only interactions and applies standard file locking mechanisms (mailbox.mbox().lock()) during file execution.
+To protect your files, pythonbird performs read-only interactions and applies standard file locking mechanisms (mailbox.mbox().lock()) during file execution.
 This ensures zero risk of database or mail folder corruption.

 ## License